View Lawrence Merrill's Obituary on TheDay.com and share memories

 |

-Old Lyme - Lawrence M. Merrill Sr., 83, of Old Lyme died Monday, June 17, 2019, in Connecticut Hospice in Branford with his family by his side.
+He enjoyed singing and traveling with the choral group Cappella Cantorum.
+He loved spending time at his home in New Hampshire with his family and friends.
+He was an avid fisherman.
+He was a member of the Niantic Sportsman Club where he loved to target shoot.
+He enjoyed hunting with his son and grandsons.

+Mr. Merrill is survived by his sister Beverly Jorgensen; son Lawrence Jr; three grandchildren, Lawrence III, Lauren Elizabeth, and Mathew Hunter; and great-grandson Jonathan Christopher Jr. He is also survived by many nieces and nephews.

-A Funeral Service will be held at 10 a.m.
-Monday, June 24, 2019, at Fulton-Theroux Funeral Home, 13 Beckwith Ln., Old Lyme, CT.
+A funeral service will be held at 11 a.m.
+Monday June 24, 2019, in Fulton-Theroux Funeral Home, 13 Beckwith Ln., Old Lyme.
 An interment will follow in Duck River Cemetery.
 Calling Hours will be held from 4 to 7 p.m.
 Sunday, June 23, 2019, in the funeral home.

-A full obituary will appear in a future edition of The Day.